 I moved to El Paso in 1994 and worshipped at Coronado Baptist Church.
 When I returned to Dallas in 1997 I returned to Trinity Fellowship.

 I have been blessed to participate in several small groups.
-I helped start a small group at Trinity and the Gray Panthers are still meeting every Thursday night since 1985.
+I helped start a small group and the Gray Panthers are now meeting every Monday at noon since they starting meeting in 1985.

 I organized a group of physicians that met every Monday morning for a number of years between 1986 and when I moved to El Paso in 1994.

 I participated in a small group in El Paso that forever changed my life.
 I was introduced to the benefits received from daily prayer and Bible study through a group called FAT (faithful, accountable and teachable).
 It was a group led by pastor Mike Woods.
 I had been an intermittent Bible student for 30 years, but never on a daily basis.
 I have been spiritually renewed several times during my life, and this was another episode that was wonderful.
 A group of guys met every other Saturday morning at 7:00 AM.
 I made some wonderful friends and relationships.
 I developed a new and fresh relationship with Jesus Christ yet again!